mike99mac/minimy-mike99mac/README.md

 To connect all the computer hardware, perform the following steps:

-- Plug the micro-SD card into the back of the RasPi.
+- Plug the micro-SD card into the back underside of the RasPi.
 - If you have wired ethernet, plug it in to the RJ-45 connector on the RasPi.
 - Connect the mouse and keyboard to the USB connections on the RasPi.
 - Connect the monitor to the RasPi with an appropriate micro-HDMI cable.
 If your Raspberry Pi has two micro HDMI ports, use the left one.
 - Now that all the other hardware is connected, plug the 5v power supply with a USB-C end into the RasPi 4.
+An official RasPi power supply is recommended to avoid "*undervoltage* warnings.
 If you have an inline switch, be sure it is on.

 ### Boot the RasPi

 When you supply power to the Raspberry Pi, it should start booting.
-On the top, back, left of the RasPi there are two LEDs:
+On the top, back, left side of the RasPi there are two LEDs:

 - The LED to the left should glow solid red.
 This signifies it has 5V DC power.
-- The LED to the right of the red one should flicker green.
-This signifies that an operating system is communicating with the CPU.
-If there is a red light, but no green one, this probably means that the micro-SD card does not have Linux properly installed.
+- The LED to the right should flicker green.
+This signifies that there is communicaiton with the CPU.
+If there is a red light, but no green one, it's likely the micro-SD card does not have Linux properly installed.
 - You should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.

 **IMPORTANT**: Never turn the RasPi off without first shutting Linux down with the **``halt``** or similar command.
 Doing so can damage the operating system and possibly even the RasPi itself.